kockie69/SquinkyVCV-main/README.md

 There are:

-* Instructions for building our code, for VCV 0.6.x and 1.0.0.
+* Instructions for building the code, for VCV 0.6.x and 1.0.0.
 * "Essays" with programming tips.
 * Instructions for running our test suites and performance suites.